Pointing, Shouldering, and Pulling the Trigger of a Shotgun

-- Because targets usually appear suddenly and move quickly, there's no time to "aim" a shotgun.
-It's designed to be pointed, with the eye sighting a little above the barrel or rib.
+- Because targets usually appear suddenly and move quickly, there’s no time to “aim” a shotgun.
+It’s designed to be pointed, with the eye sighting along the top of the barrel or rib.

 - The sight is usually a bead on the front of the gun.
 Your eye must be in line with the barrel, so it’s important to position your head properly on the stock.

-- When you bring the gun to your shoulder, your cheek should fit snugly against the stock, providing a proper sight picture.
-If you can't assume that position comfortably, you may need to adjust the "gun fit."
-Most shotguns are designed to fit the average shooter, but you can make adjustments, such as changing the stock to fit you better.
+- When you bring the gun to your face, the stock should fit snugly against your cheek with your eye on that side above the centerline of the gun.
+If you can’t assume that position comfortably, you may need to adjust the “gun fit.”

 Shouldering the Shotgun

 - When you bring the shotgun to your shoulder, the stock should be brought to your cheek first and then back to your shoulder.

 - A common error is lowering the head and cheek to the stock, instead of bringing the stock all the way up to the cheek.
 When done properly, with your head naturally erect, the gun butt always should come to the same spot on your shoulder.